 To build, develop and debug the firmware for the STM32L432.
-This will work for Solo Hacker, the Nucleo development board, or you own homemade Solo.
+This will work for Solo Hacker, the Nucleo development board, or your own homemade Solo.

 Install the latest ARM compiler toolchain for your system.
 We recommend getting the latest compilers from ARM.

-You can also install the ARM toolchain using a package manage like
+You can also install the ARM toolchain using a package manager like

 but be warned they might be out of date.
 Typically it will be called

 To program your build, you'll need one of the following programs.

 stm32l4xx target directory.

 build-hacker recipe does a few things.
 First it builds the bootloader, with

 signature checking disabled.
 Then it builds the Solo application with "hacker" features